exasol/virtual-schemas/doc/development/api/virtual_schema_api.md

 In the example below, the Adapter remembers the table partitioning and the data type of a column which is not directly supported in Exasol.
 The Adapter has this information during push-down and can consider the table partitioning during push-down or can add an appropriate cast for the column.

 This example also demonstrates serialization in adapter notes via key-value encoding.
-As mentioned above more sophisticated serializations are possible as long as you make sure adapter notes are a valid string inside the JSON format by encoding or quoting.
+As mentioned above more sophisticated serializations are possible as long as you make sure adapter notes are a valid string in the JSON format by encoding or quoting.

 ```json
 {"schemaMetadata":{